astropy/saba/docs/examples_2d.rst

 	truth = Gaussian2D(x_mean=3512, y_mean=4418, x_stddev=150, y_stddev=150,
                    theta=20, amplitude=100)

 	mexp = truth(x0, x1).reshape(shape)
 	merr = abs(np.random.poisson(mexp) - mexp)

 .. image:: _generated/example_plot_2d_data.png

 Now we have some data lets fit a model after the parameters have been offset.
 We simply flatten the arrays.
-We will also adjust the errorbars for the fit.
+We will also adjust the error bars for the fit.

 .. code-block:: ipython